Negro Community Centre of Montreal

-The NCC began its work by renting locations in St. Antoine, in the area known as Little Burgundy.
+The NCC began its work by renting locations in the area known as Little Burgundy.
 In 1930, the NCC moved to the basement of the Union United Church, located at 3007 Delisle Street.
+In these early years, activities also took place in the Royal Arthur School.
 In 1955, the NCC moved to 2035 Coursol Street.
 The NCC added a gymnasium, a sewing room, a kitchen, a library, and a credit union office (Walker Credit Union) to the space.
 In 1965, the NCC received the deed to the building.

-The Centre offered various programs, including tutoring, mentorship, summer camps, a lunch program for school aged children, ballet, tap dance, basketball and music lessons, among many others.
-Famous Jazz Pianist Oscar Peterson and Oliver Jones crafted their skill at the NCC piano after school and on weekends.
+The centre offered various programs, including tutoring, mentorship, summer camps, a lunch program for school aged children, ballet, tap dance, basketball and music lessons, among many others.
+Jazz pianists Oscar Peterson and Oliver Jones crafted their skill on the NCC piano after school and on weekends.